- Crossroad Blues: A Nick Travers Mystery (1998)

 Last Fair Deal Gone Down, a short story written fifteen years ago and which features music historian and detective Nick Travers (four early novels have Nick Travers as the protagonist), was published in a tenth anniversary edition of Crossroad Blues in 2008.
 That edition was nominated for an Edgar Award.
 The short story has now been turned into a graphic novel.

-Atkins, who is 46 in 2016, lives on a historic farm outside Oxford, Mississippi, with his wife and young son.
+Atkins, who is 48 in 2018, lives on a historic farm outside Oxford, Mississippi, with his wife and young son.
+In 2019 he published The Shameless.

 A Review of Dark End of the Street